WasiqB/coteafs-appium/README.md

 <dependency>
     <groupId>com.github.wasiqb.coteafs</groupId>
     <artifactId>appium</artifactId>
-    <version>2.2.0</version>
+    <version>3.0.0</version>
 </dependency>
 ```

 ## :pushpin: [Want to know Key Features?][intro-doc]
 In order to use a framework, it's important to know it's advantages.
 Let's see what are the key features of this framework:
-* Supports Android and iOS Real Devices and Emulators.
+* :iphone: Supports Android and iOS Real Devices and Emulators.
-* Able to start server on run-time and also can connect to already running server.
+* :computer: Able to start and stop server on run-time and also can connect to already running server.
-* Enforces Page object model style of coding.
+* :notebook: Enforces Page object model style of coding.
-* Allows parallel and sequential execution of tests.
+* :milky_way: Allows parallel and sequential execution of tests.
-* All capabilities, playback and delay settings are configurable through config file.
+* :hammer: All capabilities, playback and delay settings are configurable through config file.
+* :cloud: Supports execution of tests on any Cloud solution like BrowserStack, SauceLabs, TestingBot, etc.
+* :video_camera: Supports video recording of tests on Android and iOS.
+* :camera: Supports capturing screenshots for Android and iOS.
+* :clipboard: Supports reading Clipboard from devices.
-* Supports logging of all events occurred during test execution.
+* :notebook_with_decorative_cover: Supports logging of all events occurred during test execution.
-* Provides pre-defined errors which wraps the Appium exceptions in a meaningful way.
+* :x: Provides pre-defined errors which wraps the Appium exceptions in a meaningful way.
-* Provides inbuilt assertions to verify the device elements.
+* :white_check_mark: Provides inbuilt assertions to verify the device elements.
-* Supports any Testing frameworks like TestNG, JUnit or Cucumber.
+* :hotsprings: Supports any Testing frameworks like TestNG, JUnit or Cucumber.

 ## :question: What to do when you need help?
 * Directly chat with me on my [site][] and I'll revert to you as soon as possible.